Mixtures of g-priors in Generalized Linear Models: Mixtures of -Priors

 A derivation of \eqref{eq:de_marlik} is provided in supplementary material Appendix \ref{PROOFeq:de_marlik}.
-Since \eqref{eq:de_marlik} contains the same type of kernel function of $u$ as \eqref{eq:normal_marlik}, there exists a similar result to Proposition \ref{proposition:normal_marlik}, that for all special cases of the CHIC family in Section \ref{section:CH-g}, marginal likelihoods are tractable after integrating out $u$.
+Since the kernel function of $u$ \eqref{eq:de_marlik} is of the same form as \eqref{eq:normal_marlik}, there exists a similar result to Proposition \ref{proposition:normal_marlik} for tractable marginal likelihoods after integrating out $u$ under the CHIC prior.

 The CHIC $g$-prior provides a rich and unifying framework that encompasses several common mixtures of $g$-priors.
-However, this full six-parameter family poses an overwhelming range of choices to elicit for an applied statistician.
+However, this full six-parameter family poses an overwhelming range of choices to elicit for applied statisticians.
 As many of the parameters are not updated by the data, we appeal to the model selection criteria or desiderata proposed by \citet{Bayarri_etal_2012} to help in recommending priors from this class.